shinyay/spring-cloud-gcp-memorystore-gs/README.md

 ##### RedisCacheManager
 If Redis is available and configured, a RedisCacheManager is auto-configured.

-### @Cacheable
-@Cacheable annotation takes care of putting the result into the cache.

 ## Demo
 ### Set up Cloud Memorystore for Redis